College Recruiting

 If it happens to you, take heart, health information writer and researcher Elizabeth Quinn outlines some simple steps you can take to overcome “choking.”

-BEFORE THE EVENT, understand that pre-race jitters are normal and accept them.
+Understand that pre-race jitters are normal and accept them.

 Don’t fight the nervous energy you feel and don’t misinterpret it as fear.